yangwangmadrid/EzReson/README.md

 2. Yang Wang.
 Superposition of Waves or Densities: Which is the Nature of Chemical Resonance? *J. Comput.
 Chem.* 2021, 42, 412-417.

+3. Yang Wang.
+Response to comment on “Superposition of waves or densities:
+Which is the nature of chemical resonance?”
+*J. Comput.
+Chem.* 2021, 42, 1341-1343.

 If you have used EzReson to generate or analyze Kekulé structures of pi conjugated compounds, it is required to cite the following paper:

-3. Yang Wang.
+4. Yang Wang.
 Extension and Quantification of Fries Rule and Its Connection to
 Aromaticity: Large-Scale Validation by Wave-Function-Based Resonance Analysis.
 *J. Chem.
 Inf.
 Model.* 2021, in press, (DOI: 10.1021/acs.jcim.1c00735)

 If you have used EzReson to generate or analyze Clar structures/resonators of pi conjugated compounds, it is required to cite the following paper:

-4. Yang Wang.
+5. Yang Wang.
 Quantitative Resonance Theory Based on the Clar Sextet Model.
 *J. Phys.
 Chem.
 A* 2022, 126, 1, 164–176.